jenca-adam/sssh/README.md

 # sssh
 Sioux SlideSHow for python
-this is simple sideshow program for python.
+This is simple sideshow program for python.